Have you ever had an FSAVC with Providence Capital?

 - Providence Capital may not have made their customers aware that they would be choosing the funds for the FSAVC.

-- Providence Capital may not have made their consumers aware about the chance of purchasing "Added Years".
+- Providence Capital may not have made their customers aware about the chance of purchasing "Added Years".

-- Providence Capital may not have made their customers aware that any fees & charges that their FSAVC incurred.
+- Providence Capital may not have made their consumers aware that any fees & charges that their FSAVC incurred.

 Have Providence Capital mis-sold you your FSAVC?